Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 > You can get full code [here](kotlinx-coroutines-rx2/test/guide/example-reactive-context-05.kt).

-Now, the output shows that the code of the coroutine is executing in the Rx computation thread pool, just like our initial example using Rx `subscribe` operator.
+Now, the output shows that the code of the coroutine is executing in the Rx computation thread pool, just like our initial example using the Rx `subscribe` operator.

 ```text
 1 on thread RxComputationThreadPool-1